diana-md/ML-Bootcamp-Projects/School_Improvement_Ethiopia_Json/README.md

-# Data Wrangling and Normalized Dataframes from Nested Json Strings
+# Wrangling Data and Normalizing Dataframes from Nested Json Strings

 In this assigment I read a json file containing real-life data from World Bank.
 This dataset is from a school quality improvement project in Ethiopia.
 I used ```pandas``` and ```json_normalize``` to normalize dataframes from nested json strings.
 I read the json file as a string and as a table to find answers to the following questions: